publisha/publisha.github.io/pages/text2id.md

 [![Using the Find/Change panel and selecting the GREP tab](/images/2017/04/text2id/image7.png)](/images/2017/04/text2id/image7.png)

 GREP (_globally search a regular expression and print_) is a technique available within InDesign that uses regular expressions to find patterns within the text.
-Looking at my text with hidden characters showing I can see that if I search for 4 blank spaces followed by an uppercase character, this will capture the line of verse.
+Looking at my text with hidden characters showing,  I can see that if I search for 4 blank spaces followed by an uppercase character, this will capture the line of verse.
 Then I can remove the spaces and also apply my style throughout.

 I have searched for `\^ (\\u)` and I replaced with `\$1` (the contents of the bracket in the Find what box.
 I also changed to the paragraph style needed.